muppet9010/Factorio-Railway-Tunnel/remotes.md

 Tunnel Usage Entry Object Attributes
 ----------------
-TODO
 The common attributes that are returned giving details about a tunnel usage entry by many of the mods events and remote interfaces.
 If the tunnel usage has completed then these values will all be nil.
 - tunnelUsageId = id of the tunnel usage details (INT).
 Always present.
 - primaryState = the primary (lead) state of the train in its tunnel usage (STRING): approaching, underground, leaving, finished.
-- enteringTrain = LuaTrain of the train still entering the tunnel if it exists, otherwise nil.
-Exists from "startApproaching" to the final "enteringCarriageRemoved" and "fullyEntered" action events.
+- train = LuaTrain of the train entering or leaving the tunnel.
+Will be nil while primaryState is "underground".
-- leavingTrain = LuaTrain of the train leaving the tunnel if it exists, otherwise nil.
-Exists from the " startedLeaving" and first "leavingCarriageAdded" action events until the tunnel usage is "terminated".
-So may be a partally leaving train up to the full train until "fullyLeft".
 - tunnelId = id of the tunnel the train is using.
 Can use this to get tunnel details via remote interface: get_tunnel_details_for_id

 Tunnel Usage Changed Event
 --------------
-TODO
 Get a custom event id via a remote interface call that can be registered to be notified when a tunnel usage instance's state changes.
-The event will be raised for all changes to tunnel usage primaryState and changes to trains composition, i.e. when a carriage is added or removed from either the entering or leaving train.
+The event will be raised for all changes to tunnel usage primaryState.

 **Remote interface to get custom event id**
 - Interface Name: get_tunnel_usage_changed_event_id